Michael Sheen: Good Omens, Staged and Best Interests (2019–2023)

 In May 2019, Sheen starred alongside David Tennant in Good Omens, based on the novel of the same name written by Terry Pratchett and Neil Gaiman and was cast as Chris Tarrant in the TV adaptation of James Graham's stage play Quiz.
 From September 2019 through May 2021, Sheen played the role of Martin Whitly in the American television series Prodigal Son on Fox.
 In April 2020, Quiz was shown on ITV.
 On 14 April, when the ITV channel broadcast the second instalment, the continuity announcer introduced him as "Martin Sheen", a different actor.
 Sheen reacted to this by changing his Twitter handle to "Martin Sheen".
 In June 2020, Sheen starred alongside David Tennant again in a six-part television lockdown comedy entitled Staged, which was made using video-conferencing software.
 A second eight-episode series started airing in January 2021.
 In June 2021, Sheen returned to the London stage, after its protracted period of Covid-19 shutdown, in Dylan Thomas's Under Milk Wood in the Olivier Theatre at the National Theatre.
 A new production of Amadeus, scheduled for December 2022 at the Sydney Opera House, was announced in July 2022 with Sheen as Salieri.
 Sheen won Best Performer in a Play at the 2023 BroadwayWorld Australia – Sydney Awards for his performance.

 Continuing Sheen's professional partnership with Tennant, a third six-episode series of Staged aired in its entirely on 14 November 2022, while a second six-episode series of Good Omens premiered on 28 July 2023.
 In June 2023, Sheen starred in BBC One's Best Interests, which won him Best Actor in International Competition at the 2023 Series Mania.
 In November 2023, Sheen was cast as the former Prince Andrew, Duke of York for a limited series entitled A Very Royal Scandal.
-Sheen will continue his partnership with Tennant in the finale episode for Good Omens, a 90-minute programme currently being filmed in Edinburgh.
+Sheen continued his partnership with Tennant in the finale episode for Good Omens, a 90-minute programme which was released on 13 May 2026.